PowerMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems: Conclusion

 \section{Conclusion}

 This paper introduces PowerMamba, a Deep State Space Model for multivariate time series prediction in power systems.
 The model is substantially smaller than other competitive benchmarks in terms of the number of parameters and can integrate external predictions without increasing its size.
-Using five years of time series data, our results confirm the robustness of PowerMamba, which outperforms state-of-the-art prediction models across a variety of prediction tasks in power systems context.
+Our results show that PowerMamba outperforms state-of-the-art prediction models across a variety of power-system prediction tasks.
 To support further research, we release an open-access toolbox along with a comprehensive, high-resolution time series dataset to benchmark a wide range of advanced machine learning models.
-For future work, we plan to expand the dataset to include additional time series from different resources, such as energy storage systems and data centers in electricity markets.
-Additionally, considering the differential equations that underlie the transient dynamics of power systems, future research could investigate the use of deep SSMs to capture these transient dynamics and enhance time series prediction for early detection, classification, and localization of dynamic disturbances.
+For future work, we plan to expand the dataset to include additional time series from different resources, such as energy storage systems and data centers.
+Additionally, future work could investigate the use of deep state-space models to capture transient power-system dynamics and improve the prediction of dynamic disturbances.